TheCodingSheikh/helm-charts/charts/crossplane-hrd/README.md

 ### Customizing Resource Hierarchy

-You can customize the reference keys used for parent-child relationships by setting `refKey` for each component.
+- You can customize the reference keys used for parent-child relationships by setting `refKey` for each component.
 If no `refKey` is provided, a default key in the format `{parentKind}IdRef` will be used.
+- all dependats will inheret apiVersion from the parent, i can be overriden.

 For example:
 ```yaml